 - Calls to action need to jump off the page.
 They need to stand out.
 Pop-ups are a great way to do this.
 They cover the screen and demand that the learner focuses on that alone.

-- Vivid coloring, unique typography, modern styles, and beautiful aesthetic will help make your screens more attention-grabbing.
+- Vivid coloring, unique typography, modern styles, and a beautiful aesthetic will help make your screens more attention-grabbing.
 Learners might begin to recognize your fonts, use of color, or design altogether.
 Understand These 10 Principles of Good Design Before You Start Your Next eLearning Project

 - Large, crisp images and video.
 People are naturally inclined to pay attention to images because they are easier to digest and faster to understand than large blocks of text.